Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -f ANNOgesic/output/TSS \
         ANNOgesic

-You will see the filenames of png files are the same as before.
-However, when you open them, the tracks are colored.
+We will see output filenames are the same as before.
+However, when we open the figures, the tracks are colored.

 ::